lbfm-rwth/gap-lesson/_episodes/04-testing.md

 As you see, the test file may include comments, with certain rules specifying where they may be placed, because one should be able to distinguish comments in the test file from GAP output started with `#`.
-For that purpose, lines at the beginning of the test file that start with `#`, and one empty line together with one or more lines starting with `#` are considered as comments.
+For that purpose lines at the beginning of the test file that start with `#` and one empty line together with one or more lines starting with `#` are considered as comments.
-All other lines are considered as GAP output from the preceding GAP input.
+All other lines are considered GAP output from the preceding GAP input.

 To run the test, one should use the function `Test`, as documented [here](http://www.gap-system.org/Manuals/doc/ref/chap7.html#X87712F9D8732193C).
 For example (assuming that the function `AvgOrdOfGroup` is already loaded):